cylondata/twister2/docs/docs/concepts/task-system/task-system.md

 ### YAML file

 The task scheduler has task.yaml in the config directory.
 The task scheduler mode represents either 'roundrobin' or 'firstfit' or 'datalocalityaware'.
-The default task instances represents the default memory, disk, and cpu values assigned to the task instances.
-The default container padding values represents the percentage of values to be added to each container.
-The default container instance values represents the default size of memory, disk, and cpu of the container.
+The default task instance represents the default memory, disk, and cpu values assigned to the task instances.
+The default container padding value represents the percentage of values to be added to each container.
+The default container instance value represents the default size of memory, disk, and cpu of the container.
 The task parallelism represents the default parallelism value assigned to each task instance.
-The task type represents the streaming or batch task.The task scheduler dynamically loads the respective streaming and batch task schedulers based on the configuration values specified in the task.yaml.
+The task type represents the streaming or batch task.
+The task scheduler dynamically loads the respective streaming and batch task schedulers based on the configuration values specified in the task.yaml.

 \`\`yaml